 Inter-actions - Dudelange

 A voluntary language exchange initiative in Dudelange to promote discussion between different nationalities is run by Inter-actions.
 Participants can promote their mother tongue and practise a new language, but should have a basic understanding of the language they wish to master.
-Workshops take place at different times of the year, and you can sign up by emailing firstname.lastname@example.org.
+You can find more information on their language cafes - dates and registration here.

-Strassen commune regularly runs Cafe Babel for language exchange.
-Not only can you brush up on your Luxembourgish or French but also on your Spanish, Italian, Russian and Chinese.
-The next one will be held on 9 March at Centre Culturel Paul Barblé.
+Strassen commune runs Cafe Babel for language exchange.
+Not only can you brush up on your Luxembourgish or French but also on your Spanish, Italian, English and Chinese.
+The next one will be held on 18 October at Centre Culturel Paul Barblé.

 One of the biggest language exchange communities in Luxembourg, Tandem Group provides a space for people looking for a language buddy or group for Luxembourgish, but also many other languages.
 Members can post requests to meet up for coffee and a language exchange and numerous meet-ups are organised via the Facebook page.